 - 1. Ph.D. courses offered by the Host University or other Universities or research institutions adhering to DRIM. - a.
 The courses usually require passing a final exam; - b.
 DRIM recognizes 1 CF for every 3 hours of lessons - 2.
 Doctoral courses or doctoral schools jointly organized by the institutions adhering to DRIM.
 The number of CFs assigned to each course is reported in the course list published every year upon the proposal of the Didactic Board. - 3.
 National or international doctoral schools, approved by the Didactic Board upon request presented by the supervisor, who includes the detailed program of the school and its duration. - a.
 The school must provide a certificate of attendance, which the student must present for the assignment of CFs. - b.
-The Didactic Board decides the number of CFs assigned based on the duration of the school. - 4.
+The Didactic Board decides the number of CFs assigned based on the duration of the school (on average 1 CFs for 5 hours of activity, for a maximum of 9 CFs per School). - 4.
 Online courses offered by third parties, the attendance of which and the assignment of CF must be approved in advance by the Teaching Board upon formal request presented by the supervisor. - a.
 The online course must provide a certificate of attendance (issued by the course provider), which the student must present for the assignment of CFs.

 - b.
-The number of CF assigned is agreed upon in advance with the Didactic Board based on the subject of the course (basic/advanced), the reputation of the course provider, and the expected workload. - c.
-The Didactic Board may set a maximum number of CFs for online courses
+The number of CF assigned is agreed upon on a per-case basis in advance with the Didactic Board based on the subject of the course (basic/advanced), the reputation of the course provider, and the expected workload. - c.
+The Didactic Board may set a maximum number of CFs for online courses.